enkidevs/curriculum/lua/lua-core/tables-in-lua-iv/assigning-functions-to-existing-tables-in-lua-ii.md

 ---
 ## Content

-We can then call functions using dot notation with the table name, followed by the key representing the desired operation.
+We can then **call functions using dot notation with the table name**, followed by the key representing the desired operation.

 > Using the functions we defined in the previous insight.